 Prohibited products are typically rejected when a new applicant applies to exhibit at a Natural Products Expo.
 Returning exhibitors, however, may introduce new products that include prohibited ingredients or are themselves prohibited products.
-Vapes, isolate CBD, foods with artificial colors, artificial sweeteners or artificial flavors are not permitted on the show floor.
+Vapes and foods with artificial colors, artificial sweeteners or artificial flavors are not permitted on the show floor.
 Nor may they appear in promotional literature present at the show.
 Current exhibitors may contact Standards for a compliance preview of new products.
 Previews are required for new cannabinoid products prior to exhibition.

 2. Expired certificates for trademarked certifications

 The most commonly used trademarked certifications at Natural Products Expos are those for organic, non-GMO and gluten-free products.
 The Standards Department verifies that products bearing the USDA Organic seal or claiming to be “certified organic” are certified and that the certification is current.
 It does the same for non-GMO and gluten-free products bearing a trademarked certification symbol.
 It does not, however, verify the reliability of statements in the absence of trademarked certifications.
 Exhibitors are encouraged to submit their new certificates to the standards department when their registration with the certifying agency is updated each year.